iugbt/caminashell-fork/README.md

 # caminashell-fork
-discord css for betterdiscord and vencord
+discord css for betterdiscord and vencord, nonfuncitonal as of 2025/07/29